halilhanbadem/HHBMailComponent_Source/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

 [F.A.Q] [EN]
-1) Can an additional DLL be used if available?
+1) Can an additional DLL be used if available?<br>
 No, it only needs to have the DLL files "libeay32.dll" and "ssleay32.dll" in the folder.

 2) Do you need an additional reference?